Fonta1n3/FullyNoded/Readme.md

 - [keychain-swift](https://github.com/evgenyneu/keychain-swift) for storing your nodes credentials decryption key on your iPhones secure enclave.
 - [Tor](https://github.com/iCepa/Tor.framework) for connecting to your node more privately and securely.

+## Changes v0.1.4
+- Update Tor functionality to work for Home screen
+- Update Tor compatibility with MultiWallet rpc calls

 ## Changes v0.1.3
 - Fix fee alert that showed 101% fee overpayment instead of 1%
 - Fix UI issue when locking or unlocking your only remaining UTXO
 - Improve UI/UX for "Multi Wallet Manager"
-- Move settings for importin and invoices to "Incomings" where they belong
+- Move settings for importing and invoices to "Incomings" where they belong
+- Fixed a bug that would not present importing keys table when importing an xpub whilst "rescan" was toggled on and user selected an image of the xpub QR from photo library

 ## Changes v0.1.2